 Remember: if the pants don’t fit, it’s the pants’ fault – not her body’s.

 Whether the pants fit or not should never mean that you provide praise or disapproval of your child’s body.
-Remember – and remind your child – that it is the clothing’s job to fit her body, not her body’s job to fit the clothing.
+Remind your child that it is the clothing’s job to fit her body.
+It is not her body’s job to fit the clothing.

 Some online retailers that carry “Juniors Plus Size” clothing include: